BrendaMichellle/password-manager-py/README.md

 This repo will consist of various implementations for a password manager, all of which will be implemented only using python.
-[For android (planned, not yet implemented) app we'll be using java]
+[For android app (planned, not yet implemented) we will be using java]

 ## Current implementations available: